EvanHerman/yikes-inc-easy-mailchimp-extender/readme.md

 ###### Hooks for Extensions
 - yikes-mailchimp-menu - hook to add additional menu items inside of the "Easy MailChimp" menu item
+- yikes-mailchimp-settings-field - hook to register additional settings fields for add-ons
+- yikes-mailchimp-ADDON-SLUG-options-path - hook to load up a custom settings page

 ###	Custom Edit Form Sections API